There was no way I could cook up a batch of Avengers-themed treats and not include one for Black Widow!

-Black Widow, aka Natasha Romanoff played by Scarlett Johansson, is the badass Russian assassin, spy, S.H.I.E.L.D. agent, and the first female member of the Avengers.
+Played by Scarlett Johansson, Black Widow (aka Natasha Romanoff) is the cool and stealthy Russian assassin, international spy, S.H.I.E.L.D. agent and the first female member of the Avengers.
 (In the movie universe, that is.
-My husband and son tell me that in the comic book universe, Wasp is the first female Avenger… we will meet her in the movie universe in July of this year!)
+My husband and son tell me that in the comic book universe, Wasp - as in Antman & The Wasp is the first female Avenger!)

 Here is my sultry and fiercely decadent treat to honor her: Black Widow Chocolate Dipped Cookies.